ReubenBeeler/Bike-Generator/README.md

 It is clear that neodymium-iron-boron magnets win the cake with maximum energy products reaching as high as 58 mega-guass-oersted.
 (The abbreviation for such a neodymium magnet is naturally N58).
 Unfortunately, such magnets are challenging to get any hands on; the best _accessible_ magnets for DIY projects have strengths around 50 mega-guass-oersted.
 [Our specific magnet](https://www.amazon.com/gp/product/B07KF61YZT/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) is a cylindrical N52 magnet, which does its job (although is more expensive then essentially identical magnets from other vendors).
 If you buy multiple N52 magnets together, the first difficulty will be separating them.
 Slide them apart, don't pull, and **NEVER** bring them back together unless you know what you are doing.
 These magnets are hazardous!; bringing them together will likely break them in addition to your fingers.
 Keep them away from computers, hard drives, and electronic devics in general.

 #### Magnet-Coil Orientation
-The first optimization we make is maximizing the emf by orienting the magnet and coil such that the magnet or coil rotates around an axis which is perpendicular to both the cylindrical magnet's axis _and_ the axis of the solenoid.
+The first optimization we make is maximizing the emf by orienting the magnet and coil such that the axis of rotation is perpendicular to both the cylindrical magnet's axis _and_ the axis of the solenoid.
 Here is a visual supplement to thwart confusion:

 TODO ADD PHOTO OF MAGNET AXIS ALIGNED WITH CYLINDER AXIS, PERPENDICULAR ROTATION AXIS